 Berlin is a very small borough located in the state of Pennsylvania.
 With a population of 2,019 people and two constituent neighborhoods, Berlin is the 587th largest community in Pennsylvania.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Berlin is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Berlin is a borough of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Berlin who work in teaching (9.24%), office and administrative support (9.01%), and food service (8.89%).
+Overall, Berlin is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Berlin who work in office and administrative support (14.49%), sales jobs (10.93%), and healthcare (10.29%).

 Berlin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Berlin is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Berlin doesn't have a public transportation system that people use for their commute.

 The people who call Berlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berlin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Berlin include Irish, English, Polish, and Pennsylvania German.
+Important ancestries of people in Berlin include Irish, Polish, English, and Italian.

 The most common language spoken in Berlin is English.
 Other important languages spoken here include West Germanic languages and Spanish.